 By integrating over the entire length of the ensemble, we obtain the Lindblad jump operator describing the loss of a probe photon by transmission through the entire ensemble.
 This is given by

-As above, we consider the probe input field to be prepared in a coherent state, consisting of a strong classical field $\alpha_\mathrm{in,p}$ and vacuum fluctuations i.e. $\hat{\mathcal{E}}_\mathrm{p}(z=0)=\alpha_\mathrm{in,p}+\delta\hat{\mathcal{E}}_\mathrm{p}(z=0)$.
-Similarly to our approach for the cavity case in subsection \ref{sec:probcav}, we solve the system in the absence of a stored excitation in the control branch, which we use as a reference, the subtraction of which leads to a purely Rydberg-interaction related description.
+As for the cavity case, we consider the probe input field to be prepared in a coherent state, consisting of a classical amplitude $\alpha_\mathrm{in,p}$ and vacuum fluctuations, i.e., $\hat{\mathcal{E}}_\mathrm{p}(z=0)=\alpha_\mathrm{in,p}\sqrt{2/\gamma_{e_\mathrm{p}}}+\delta\hat{\mathcal{E}}_\mathrm{p}(z=0)$.
+Similarly to our approach for the cavity case in Sec. \ref{sec:probcav}, we solve the system in the absence of a stored excitation in the control branch, which we use as a reference, the subtraction of which leads to a purely Rydberg-interaction-related description.
 In the case of no stored excitation in the control branch, the EOM of the transition operator to the probe Rydberg state (\ref{eq:fssigma_gr_dot1}) simplifies to

 Moving to the frequency domain under the Fourier transform (\ref{eq:four}) where $\omega$ is defined with respect to the central frequency of the photon, we can solve the set of EOMs (\ref{eq:fsa_dot1}), (\ref{eq:fssigma_ge_dot1}), (\ref{eq:fssigma_gr_dot12}).
-The solutions have the form $\hat{o}=\overline{o}+\mathcal{O}(\delta\hat{\mathcal{E}}_\mathrm{p}(z=0))$ and are comprised of an average part proportional to the coherent input field $\alpha_\mathrm{in,p}$ and a quantum part proportional to the quantum fluctuations $\delta\hat{\mathcal{E}}_\mathrm{p}(z=0)$.
+The solutions have the form $\hat{o}=\overline{o}+\mathcal{O}(\delta\hat{\mathcal{E}}_\mathrm{p}(z=0))$ and are comprised of a classical part proportional to the probe field amplitude $\alpha_\mathrm{in,p}$ and a quantum part proportional to the fluctuation operator $\delta\hat{\mathcal{E}}_\mathrm{p}(z=0)$.
 The classical parts of the solutions are then

-The measure of the scattering properties of the system is the transmission coefficient, described by the relation $\hat{\mathcal{E}}_\mathrm{p}[L,\omega]=T_p[\omega]\hat{\mathcal{E}}_\mathrm{p}[0,\omega]$.
+The measure of the scattering properties of the system is the transmission coefficient, described by the relation $\hat{\mathcal{E}}_\mathrm{p}[L,\omega]=T_\mathrm{p}[\omega]\hat{\mathcal{E}}_\mathrm{p}[0,\omega]$.
 Using Eq. (\ref{eq:fsovere}), the transmission coefficient in the absence of control excitation is

 Since the device is operating under EIT conditions in the absence of control excitation, we note that on resonance the probe field is fully transmitted $T_\mathrm{p}[\omega=0]=1$.
-Furthermore, to achieve a description solely of the Rydberg-associated processes, the solutions of the probe branch's EOMs in the absence of any stored control excitation (\ref{eq:fsovere})-(\ref{eq:fsoversrg}) are used as a reference frame and a new set of shifted operators are introduced by subtracting the reference frame from the original operators.
+Furthermore, to achieve a description solely of the Rydberg-associated processes, the solutions of the probe branch's EOMs in the absence of any stored control excitation, (\ref{eq:fsovere})-(\ref{eq:fsoversrg}) are used as a reference, and a new set of shifted operators is introduced by subtracting the reference frame from the original operators.
 The shifted operators related to the probe branch are then introduced as